La Casa del Arbol, also known as The Swing At The End Of The World is one of the most iconic attractions to visit in Baños, Ecuador.

 There are a few ways how to get to The Swing At The End Of The World from Baños which we’ll cover next.

-We had our own personal car while traveling through Ecuador so we drove to La Casa del Arbol ourselves.
+We had our campervan with us while traveling along the Pan-American Highway so we drove to La Casa del Arbol ourselves.

 To get there from Baños you can take E30/Via a Baños and make a right on Via a Runtún.
 It’s about a 30-minute drive from downtown Baños.

-There are a couple of designated parking lots where you can park your car for $1 USD and walk up to the swing from there.
-The swing is located just a 5 minute walk uphill from the parking lot but this walk is a bit steep and slippery so make sure to wear sturdy shoes.
+From there, it’s just a short walk uphill from the parking lot to the swing entrance.
+This walk is a bit steep and slippery so make sure to wear sturdy shoes.

-Since the Swing At The End Of The World is one of the biggest attractions in the area, there are public buses going up there throughout the day.
+The Swing At The End Of The World is one of the biggest attractions in the area, so public buses go up there throughout the day.

-This bus station is located on the Pastaza Street across from Panaderia La Delicia Don Gato bakery.
-It costs $1 USD to take the bus up to the swing and $1 to take the bus down.
+This bus station is located on Pastaza Street across from Panaderia La Delicia Don Gato bakery.
+It costs $1 to take the bus up to the swing and $1 to take the bus back down.

 If you want to avoid the crowds that come with public transportation, you can always arrange a cab or a private tour with one of the local tour companies in Baños.

-You can find a ton of local tour companies and shop for cheapest prices by walking around downtown Baños especially around Ambato street.
+You can find a lot of local tour companies by walking around downtown Baños, especially around Ambato Street.

-One of the most popular tour companies in Baños is IVAGATOURS but a tour to The Swing At The End Of The World with this company costs $25 compared to the couple bucks that the public bus costs.
+One of the most popular tour companies in Baños is IVAGATOURS.
+A tour to The Swing At The End Of The World with this company costs $30 compared to the couple of bucks that the public bus costs.

 If you’re up for a challenge, you can also hike to the Swing At The End Of The World from Baños.

-Although we personally didn’t do this, there is a trail leading up to La Casa Del Arbol from Baños that takes about 3 hours to hike (one way).
+There is a 4-mile long trail leading up to La Casa Del Arbol from Baños that takes about 3-4 hours to hike (one way).